verdverm/verdverm.github.io/_sr/01b-sr.md

 cell biology to ecology,
 physics to astronomy,
 chemistry to pharmaceuticals,
-economics and finance;
+engineering and finance;
 all fields rely on
 mathematical notions and theory to produce solid foundations upon which decisions can be made.

-##### The Importance
+Symbolic Regression technology will thus be a tool of great significance moving forward.

-The importance in automatically discovering analytical models for our increasing volumes and complexity of data is paramount.
+The ability to automatically discover analytical models from our increasing volumes and complexity of data is paramount if scientific understanding and progress is to continue.
 The equation models described above are human interpretable, precisely because they are a human conception for talking about functional relationships